It had its time of glory in the past. In ancient Greece, philosophy

 the essential object.”

-bricks themselves.
-‘Essential object’ means the idea in
+themselves.
+‘Essential object’ means the idea in the mind

-have never heard such ingenious different ways of looking
+never heard such ingenious different ways of looking at a

 about philosophers, it ended up in complete chaos.
 In all